microchip-pic-avr-examples/avr128da48-cnano-8bit-mdfu-client-mplab-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Getting Started with the 8-Bit MDFU Client for AVR128DA48 (MPLAB X)
+# Getting Started With the 8-bit MDFU Client for AVR128DA48 Using MPLAB® X

-This repository provides the MPLAB® X projects needed to configure some basic MDFU bootloader solutions for the AVR128DA48 Curiosity Nano Evaluation Board using code generated from the MPLAB® Code Configurator (MCC).
+This is an example on how to use the MPLAB Code Configurator (MCC) generated code for configuring some basic Microchip Device Firmware Update (MDFU) bootloader solutions for AVR128DA48 Curiosity Nano Evaluation board.

-The Microchip Device Firmware Update (MDFU) is a device firmware update ecosystem that uses a device agnostic host application to update the application firmware.
+The MDFU is a device firmware update ecosystem that uses a device agnostic host application to update the application firmware.
 The application image that is loaded into the host follows a custom file format that includes the device and application-specific parameters needed to perform the update.
 This repository provides the basic starting point to configure and customize the MCC Melody 8-Bit MDFU Client library on the AVR128DA48 Curiosity Nano development board and also provides instructions for running the examples.

 ## Related Documentation